Should South Sudanese Vote for Unity or Separation?

 This story could be related to our long held political transformation we have been proclaiming.

-To flip a coin by saying a nationwide system that favor Sharia law should be dissolved and transform it to democratically elected government where freedom of expression, press, and right of individual be given and acknowledged throughout the whole country be considered non-violently.
+To flip a coin by saying a nationwide system that favour Sharia law should be dissolved and transform it to democratically elected government where freedom of expression, press, and right of individual be given and acknowledged throughout the whole country be considered none-violently.

 What happen?
 It took us 50th years to get closer to this dream.